Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libcerf/README.md

   * **NOTE: The build process also uses Perl which is currently taken from the system to avoid having to build an incomplete Perl that early in the build cycle.**

 ### Version 2.1 from CPE 22.06 on

   * Trivial update of the EasyConfig.

 ### Version 2.3 from CPE 22.12 on

   * Trivial update of the EasyConfig.

+### Version 2.4 from CPE 23.12 on

+  * Trivial port of the EasyConfig for 2.3.

+  * Tried to build static libraries also but that didn't work.